daniellehandel/Econometric-Pedagogy-on-the-Cloud/README.md

 ## Disclaimer

-This instructional guide is part of a demonstration used for “*Econometric Pedagogy and Cloud Computing: Training the Next Generation of Economists and Data Scientists*”.
-There is no guarantee this methodology works for others.
+This instructional guide is part of a demonstration used for “*Econometric Pedagogy and Cloud Computing: Training the Next Generation of Economists and Data Scientists.*” There is no guarantee this methodology works for others or using a different cloud service vender.
 For specific needs or troubleshooting, independent research may be necessary.

 **AWS Educate** and corresponding services are trademark of **[Amazon Web Services](https://aws.amazon.com/).**